contagon/handbook/handbook/25-temple-and-family-history-work.md

 High councilors may help ward temple and family history leaders instruct ward temple and family history consultants.
 High councilors may be assisted by stake temple and family history consultants.

 The stake presidency may assign a high councilor to coordinate the stake’s efforts in indexing (see [25.4.3]).
-He or another high councilor may be assigned to oversee the work in family history centers (see [25.3.6]).
+He or another high councilor may be assigned to oversee the work in FamilySearch centers (see [25.3.6]).

 ### 25.3.4 Stake Relief Society Presidency